Surrogate's Courthouse: Architecture

 The Surrogate's Courthouse was designed in the Beaux-Arts style, John Rochester Thomas being the original architect.
 After Thomas's death in 1901, Arthur J. Horgan and Vincent J. Slattery oversaw the completion of the plan.
 Their relatively unknown firm had connections to the politically powerful Tammany Hall organization of the time.
 The final design largely conforms to Thomas's original plans, though Horgan and Slattery were mostly responsible for the sculptural ornamentation.
 Fay Kellogg, who designed the prominent double staircase in the building's lobby, helped prepare plans for the Hall of Records.
 The building has undergone relatively few alterations since its completion in 1907.

 The Surrogate's Courthouse's seven-story granite facade wraps around the building's structural frame, while the interiors are elaborately designed in marble.
-The building was designed to be fireproof to house the city's paper records safely.
+The frame incorporated fireproof material so the building could safely house the city's paper records.
 The interior spaces are popular with film and television production companies and have been used in many commercials, TV series, and movies.
-Besides housing the Surrogate's Court for New York County, the building contains the New York City Municipal Archives, the New York City Department of Records and Information Services (DORIS)'s City Hall Library, and the New York City Department of Cultural Affairs.
+Besides housing the Surrogate's Court for New York County, the building contains the New York City Municipal Archives, the New York City Department of Records and Information Services' (DORIS) City Hall Library, and the New York City Department of Cultural Affairs.